-Obviously, I’m not carrying the same card with me, because I don’t need it anymore, but I use another one with a bigger goal.
+Obviously, I’m not carrying the same card with me, because I don’t need it anymore, since I reached my goal.
+But, I use another one with a bigger goal.

 I’m not a fan of showing my deepest goals and visions because I like to keep some parts private, but since I’m not using the old goal card anymore, here’s a pre-print image of it:

-Creating a goal card and forcing yourself to look at it every day is extremely powerful.
+Creating a goal card and making yourself look at it a few times every day is extremely powerful.

 Now, the goal card can look just how you want it to, there’s no right or wrong here.
-Just use your imagination of what you want to achieve, put it down on a piece of paper and read it every day, it’ll pay of I promise.
+Just use your imagination of what you want to achieve, put it down on a piece of paper and look at it every day, it’ll pay of I promise.